agkozak/agkozak-zsh-prompt/README.md

 ## Git Branch and Status

-If the current directory contains a Git repository, the agkozak ZSH Prompt displays the name of the working branch, along with some symbols to show changes to its status:
+If the current directory contains a Git repository, the agkozak Zsh Prompt displays the name of the working branch, along with some symbols to show changes to its status:

 ![Git examples](img/git-examples.png)